Which recruiter makes more money, retained or contingency? Generalist or specialist? Lone wolf or team player?

 For example, a multi-desk office with five recruiters tends to reward conformity and punish non-conformity.
 The system works best when fueled by recruiter synergies, a homogeneous candidate population and economies of scale.
 So recruiters who work the same (or overlapping) desk specialties and generate split business will succeed more easily than non-conforming recruiters who try to orbit alone, outside the critical mass.

 If you're not sure what to feed your system, ask your manager.
-If you run your own business, you may need to tweak your system to maximize your profits-or tweak your recruiters to maximize your system.
+If you run your own business, you may need to tweak to your system to maximize your profits-or tweak your recruiters to maximize your system.

 Whenever I attend a company or network meeting, I listen carefully to the top-producing recruiters as they accept their awards at the podium.
 And every time, it's like deja vu-the acceptance speech is exactly the same.